ilyasziyaoglu/pizza-sales-prediction-portal/README.md

 ## Run

-Go to flask directory in the project folder via CMD or Terminal and run below instruction.
+Go to "pizza_sales_predict" directory in the project folder via CMD or Terminal and run below instruction.

 ```
     python app.py